jtriley2p/lotus-router/README.md

 # Lotus Router

-A free and open source, dynamic, extensible router smart contract.
+A free and open source, reasonably optimized router smart contract.

 Built with experience from the frontier, with solidarity for developers of sovereignity, and with a love for democratization of knowledge and software.